Even the Rain: Historical context

 The restoration of civilian rule to Bolivia in 1982 ended decades of military dictatorships, but did not bring economic stability.
 In 1985, with hyperinflation at an annual rate of 25 thousand percent, few foreign investors would do business in the country.
 The Bolivian government turned to the World Bank as a last refuge against economic meltdown.
 For the next 20 years, successive governments followed the World Bank's provisions in order to qualify for continued loans from the organization.
 In order to move towards independent development, Bolivia privatised its railways, telephone system, national airlines, and hydrocarbon industry.
 In October 1999, the privatization of Cochabamba's municipal water supply followed, allowed by a new law and the investment of a new firm, Aguas del Tunari – a joint venture involving San Francisco-based Bechtel Corporation.
 The agreement involved the firm investing in a long-envisioned dam so they dramatically raised water rates.

 Protests, largely organized through the Coordinadora in Defense of Water and Life, a community coalition, erupted in January, February, and April 2000, culminating in tens of thousands marching downtown and battling police in the 2000 Cochabamba protests.
 In April 2000, the national government reached an agreement with the Coordinadora to reverse the privatization.
 The wave of demonstrations and police violence was described as a public uprising against water prices.

 Fact and fiction

-The story's context is based on real events in the year 2000, the Cochabamba Water War, when the population of one of the poorest nations in South America rose up against a powerful American company, Bechtel, and recovered a basic good: water.
-The strikes and protests of citizens were left ignored for days after the American company tried to raise the price of water.
-The scale of the protest was such that Bechtel eventually abandoned the Bolivian market, the water contract was cancelled, and a new company was installed under public control.
-In 2005, half of the 855,000 people in Cochabamba were still without water and the rest only received intermittent service (some for as little as three hours a day).
-The film portrays the lasting impacts of colonialism on native people on multiple levels, as well as the continuation of colonialism in today's society.
-In many ways, the film can refer back to the deep historical roots about resistance against colonialism.
-Even in an entirely different time period, the Bolivian people still resist Western influence and political corruption to gain rights.
+The film conveys messages against colonialism and is based on the 2000 Cochabamba Water War.
+Strikes and protests eventually led engineering company Bechtel to abandon the Bolivian market after its water contract was cancelled, and a new company was installed under public control.
+However, in 2005, half of the 855,000 people in Cochabamba were still without water and the rest only received intermittent service (some for as little as three hours a day).